 About the Jewish Studies Program at Florida Atlantic University

 The Dorothy F. Schmidt College of Arts and Letters is the home to the Jewish Studies academic degree program.
-The program is housed in the Department of Languages, Linguistics, and Comparative Literature (LLCL) given the program’s academic foundations in Hebrew language and Jewish culture that are regular offering from core faculty members in LLCL.
-But, the program is interdisciplinary and interdepartmental, with a curriculum delivered by other core faculty members from across the college.
+The program is interdisciplinary and interdepartmental with an academic foundation in Hebrew language and Jewish culture offered by core faculty members from across the college.

 Students are expected to develop as critical thinkers, aware of the diversity and complexity of the field.
 The center promotes a broad and comprehensive approach including the arts, politics and religion.
 The curriculum emphasizes historical transformations and comparative frameworks among various Jewish communities and with other groups and religions.